nathfavour/xandalyze2/docs/docs/usage.md

 ## 4. Data Management

 ### Exporting Data
-To perform external analysis or keep historical records, use the **Export JSON** button in the top header.
+To perform external analysis or keep historical records, use the **Export** button in the top header.
 This will download a timestamped JSON file containing the full state of all discovered pNodes.

 ### Refreshing Data
 The dashboard automatically refreshes every 30 seconds.
 You can trigger a manual refresh at any time using the 🔄 button in the header.